-Short-term investments consist of equities, guaranteed investment certificates (GICs) and treasury bills which bear interest at rates ranging from 1.4% to 2.1% (2016 - 1.4% to 1.95%) and have maturities greater than three months and less than one year.
+Short-term investments consist of equities, guaranteed investment certificates (GICs) and treasury bills which bear interest at rates ranging from 1.4% to 2.4% (2017 - 1.4% to 2.1%) and have maturities greater than three months and less than one year.

-Long-term investments consist of GICs and treasury bills, which bear interest at rates ranging from 1.4% to 1.82% (2016 - 1.7% to 2.1%) and have maturities of greater than one year.
+Long-term investments consist of GICs and treasury bills, which have maturities of greater than one year.